Uterine fibroid embolization is a popular treatment for uterine fibroids that generally has very good outcomes.

 Uterine fibroid embolization (UFE) is a procedure to treat uterine fibroids.
-Uterine fibroids are a type of tumor that start growing inside the walls of the uterus.
+Fibroids are benign uterine tumors that start growing inside the smooth muscle within the walls of the uterus.
 There can be one or many that grow at the same time.

 UFE is also sometimes called uterine artery embolization (UAE), but this term is a bit less specific.